dimaxer/ICM/README.md

 16.2 clearScreenMap function added to ScreenManager 16.3 normalizeAppearance function added to ScreenManager

-17. Design made to be identical:
+17. GUI Improved and Design of following was made to be identical:
 17.1 AcademicUserPanel
 17.2 ConnectServerManualy
 17.3 ViewAllRequests